brave/qa-resources/WikiTemplate/iOS/wikitemplate-ios.md

 - [ ] Verify editing favourites and changing their URLs updates the favicons accordingly
 - [ ] Verify that you can remove favourites
 - [ ] Verify that you can add new favourites from the `Share with...` menu
+- [ ] Verify adding Favorites Widget to home screen and ensured favorites are updated

 ## Context menus